MiHarsh/webevaluator/README.md

 ##### JavaScript Errors

-Lastly, all the JavaScript related errors would be reported like:
+Lastly, all the JavaScript related errors are been reported like:
 * Errors/warnings on the console
 * Syntactically invalid code
 * Runtime time and logical errors